 Consent will only be accepted where it is freely given, specific, informed and an unambiguous indication of the individual's wishes.
+The data subject must be easily able to withdraw their consent to processing at any time.

 Where consent is given, a record will be kept documenting how and when consent was given.